No, I don't know what Trump's going to say, respond to this.

 In the polls during the we won Nevada, we won South Carolina, we won New Hampshire.

-Then we had the big big Tuesday where we won a tremendous number.
+Then we had the big, big Tuesday where we won a tremendous number.

-And and I have to tell you this.
+And I have to tell you this.

 So ultimately, Mitt chickened out.